jzen188/iNZightTS/README.md

    in 'utils.R'), provided by the cairoDevice package.
 Support for this package may discontinue in future versions of R - in which case, simply use X11(type = "cairo") instead.

 (N.B.
-If you are still experiencing issues, please email Chris Park <cpar137@aucklanduni.ac.nz>)
+If you are still experiencing issues, please email Chris Park at <cpar137@aucklanduni.ac.nz>)